uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 # To do
 - proof read loop
-    - consistent tense (present feels better)
+    - consistent tense
+        - up to start of round 1. fix present tense there
+        - past tense in log
+        - present tense outside of log
     - make sure benchmark results, how to measure is explained
     - include advice from perf book
 - consistent reference format